LibrariesHacked/helibtech/helibtech-briefing-papers/index.md

 [The student consumer and the rise of e-textbook platforms](https://www.kenchadconsulting.com/wp-content/uploads/2018/03/Student_consumer_and_e-textbook_platforms_March2018.pdf)

 Ken Chad.
-HELibTech briefing paper No. 4, March 2018.
+HELibTech Briefing Paper No. 4, March 2018.

 A recent report for the Society of College, National & University Libraries (SCONUL) listed ‘students as customers’ as one of the five top 'transformational’ trends that will impact libraries over the next ten years.
 These student consumers are not all happy and one reason is the rising cost of textbooks and the lack of availability from libraries.
 The briefing paper looks at the textbook market and moves to digital and more interactive learning.
 It analyses new approaches to textbook publication and the new ways libraries are delivering e-textbooks to students including the rise of e-textbook platforms, Open Textbooks and institutional initiatives to combat rising textbook costs.
 It concludes with an analysis of the potential disruptive impact of new user focused e-textbook platforms